orientechnologies/orientdb-docs/source/Configuration.md

 ##### environment.concurrent

 Specifies if running in multi-thread environment.
-Setting this to false turns off the internal lock management.
+Setting this to false turns off the internal lock management..

 ```
 Setting name...: environment.concurrent